NicoloMoretti/barracks/docs/scripting-guide.md

 In .per conditions inside logical groupings do NOT shortcircuit, meaning that in an AND for example, if one condition was false, the others would still be checked.
 This behavior has been kept for .brk

+> [!NOTE]
+> If a logical grouping is very very big, Barracks will ask you to break it down into simpler parts, but it should happen only very rarely normally.

 ## Commands